Before using a DIY screw pile we ALWAYS look at the following points

 What about the upwards moving forces?

-This is relevant when calculating the wind pressure underneath ground mounted solar panel installation or a tent?
+This is relevant when calculating the wind pressure underneath ground mounted solar panel installation or a tent.
 The weight is not important here.
 The upwards wind pressure is the biggest challenge.
-If your formula tells you that there is an upwards pressure, in case of a storm, of, let’s say 10 tons, and you have 20 screw piles installed … that means each pile would need to resist a pulling force of 0,5 tons.
+If your formula tells you that there is an upwards pressure, in case of a storm, of, let’s say 10 tons, and you have 20 screw piles installed … that means each pile would need to resist a pulling force of at least 0.5 tons.
 With 120 cm Screw pile or longer, the calculated bearing capacity, split in 2, gives you a rough idea of that resistance.
 In this example (0.5 tons upwards resistance), you will need a layer where your piles have a bearing capacity of at least 1 ton.
 If not, go deeper to a better layer, or increase the helix diameter, to improve the load bearing capacity.

 If you need any help with regards to you project…